Tracardi/migration-scripts-builder/README.md

 # Setup
 In the repo's directory, run ```pip install -r requirements.txt```

+In environmental variables, include variable `ELASTIC_HOST`, containing Elasticsearch instance IP, port and username with password if needed.

 # Usage
 After setup, run `main.py`.
 Provide the codenames of both old and new Tracardi version (just hit Enter if the previous version has no codename, at least one